Can Individual Investors Beat the Market?

 Lakonishok, Shleifer, and Vishny -- three professors I'll call "LSV" for short -- suspected as much.
 In 1994, the trio set out to investigate why certain types of stocks consistently tend to outperform.
 They started by dividing stocks, using a variety of factors, into two groups:

-Picture shoelace makers and semi-regional banks versus, say, Infosys Technologies
+Picture shoelace makers and semiregional banks versus, say, Yahoo!

 Breaking stocks into a 10-group spectrum ranked by earnings yield (earnings divided by price, or E/P -- academics prefer to rearrange familiar measures to maintain an air of sophistication), the trio shows that the high-E/P value end of the spectrum bested the glamour end by about four percentage points per year.

 That's not pocket change.
 And it wasn't news to many of history's greatest investors.
-The likes of Dodd, Graham, Buffett, and many others have espoused buying stocks with low P/Es.
-It's great to see confirmation of the low P/E ideology from both academia and investors past -- but there's work to be done.
+The likes of Dodd, Graham, Buffett, and many others (will we hear Tom Gardner in there someday?) have espoused buying stocks with low P/Es.
+It's great to see confirmation of the low-P/E ideology from both academia and investors past, but there's work to be done.

 You don't have to be Warren Buffett to notice that E/P, however powerful, is a simple, imprecise measure.
 LSV knew this -- in fact, the study aimed in part to expound upon a study (by Fama and French) that harped on the book-to-market ratio (B/M), a variable described by LSV as "not 'clean'" for its oversimplicity and inability to capture other forces -- namely, growth.